The Beeroness - Have Your Beer and Eat it Too

 This is the first food photo I ever took.
 I took it, and posted it on the internet for humans with eyes to actually see:

 That’s the place I started.
 I’m telling you this so that you know that you have a shot.
-At whatever you want, at the dream you keep ignoring.
-The girl who took the above photo now gets paid to take photos for real life magazines, if that’s possible, you aren’t too far away from what you want.
+At whatever you want, at that dream you keep ignoring.
+The girl who took the above photo now gets paid to take photos for real-life magazines, if that’s possible, you aren’t too far away from what you want.

 I’m probably not more talented than you, or smarter, or more organized (definitely not more organized), my life wasn’t more amenable to a career shift, but I didn’t stop.
 I worked what was essentially two full-time jobs before I was able to make this one work.
 I clung to the idea like it was the sole thread to pull me away from a life that made me feel like I was drowning.
 I didn’t hear “no”, I heard “Someday I’ll wish I’d said yes to you.”
 I didn’t care if no one responded to my emails, or that I was spending more money than I was making.
 I didn’t know if it was all futile, I didn’t know if it would ever lead me anywhere.
 I just kept moving.